rileyskyler/-Skyler-Hours/README.md

-# SkylerHours
+# ChainHours

-A proof of concept for printable tickets which can be reedemed in a React front-end for a free hour of [Skyler's] time.
+_Ethereum blockchain tokens for sharing an hour of your time with someone._

+## Background